Low P/E Stocks: Hidden Gems or Clever Traps?

 Higher leverage boosts ROE—but also increases financial risk.

-• 3-Step DuPont tells you where ROE comes from
+• 3-Step DuPont tells you where your ROE comes from.

-The takeaway is simple: don’t just look at ROE, dissect it.
-Long-term wealth is built by understanding how returns are earned, not by chasing impressive numbers.
+The ultimate takeaway for long-term investors is simple: Don’t just look at the headline ROE figure—dissect it.
+Long-term wealth is built by completely understanding how returns are earned, rather than chasing a single impressive number.